-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Arts in Philosophy:
+- Personal Statement Students should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+Master of Arts in Marriage and Family Therapy: